 I am comparing 6 well known cone 6 fluid melt base glazes and have found some surprising things.
 The top row are 10 gram balls of each melted down onto a tile to demonstrate melt fluidity and bubble populations.
 Second, third, fourth rows show them on porcelain, buff, brown stonewares.
 The first column is a typical cone 6 boron-fluxed clear.
 The others add strontium, lithium and zinc or super-size the boron.
 They have more glassy smooth surfaces, less bubbles and would should give brilliant colors and reactive visual effects.
 The cost?
 They settle, crack, dust, gel, run during firing, craze or risk leaching.
 In the end I will pick one or two, fix the issues and provide instructions.

 Glaze bubbles behaving badly!
+We see it in a melt fluidity test.

 These melted-down-ten-gram balls of glaze demonstrate the different ways in which tiny bubbles disrupt transparent glazes.
 These bubbles are generated during firing as particles in the body and glaze decompose.
 This test is a good way to compare bubble sizes and populations, they are a product of melt viscosity and surface tension.
 The glaze on the top left is the clearest but has the largest bubbles, these are the type that are most likely to leave surface defects (you can see dimples).
 At the same time its lack of micro-bubbles will make it the most transparent in thinner layers.
 The one on the bottom right has so many tiny bubbles that it has turned white.
 Even though it is not flowing as much it will have less surface defects.
 The one on the top right has both large bubbles and tinier ones but no clouds of micro-bubbles.